SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps/MapsTutorial.md

 ## Step 5: Add grouped markers

-The templates added in the previous step are looking good, but the visualization feels cluttered when zoomed out al the way.
-In this step we will add grouped markers.
-The catalog package from step 1 contains 2 more JSON files, *CellTowersGroups* & *CellTowersCities*, that represent a more grouped overview of the cell towers.
+The templates you added in the previous step look good, but at this point the visualization still feels cluttered when you zoom out all the way.
+You can deal with this by adding grouped markers.
+For this, you will need to create additional queries to retrieve data from the *CellTowersGroups* and *CellTowersCities* JSON files you installed with the package in step 1:

 To visualize these we need 2 new queries identical to our first one, but with a different file as a source.
 Theses queries can then be added to the maps component.
 We also configure a simple template for both queries that shows the *Count* of cell towers that are grouped in the markers.

 ![GroupedCellTowersTemplate](~/user-guide/images/MapsGroupedCellTowersTemplate.png)